 PuroClean restoration professionals are licensed, insured, and certified to remediate biohazard environments safely and in accordance with all applicable laws and standards.
 We understand that some events may be sensitive and must be handled with compassion and discretion.
 We bring a sense of calm back to those impacted, whether the loss is in a home, commercial property or business office.

 Keep in mind that the state is not responsible for restoring a crime scene.
-Once police investigators collect evidence from the scene, it is up to the property owner to employ biohazard cleaning services.
-A professional cleanup company can arrive onsite only after the police have gathered all evidence pertaining to the crime.
+Once police investigators collect evidence from the scene, it is up to the property owner to employ biohazard cleanup services.
+A professional cleanup company can arrive onsite only after the police have gathered all evidence about the crime.

-This standard helps protect close to 5.6 million workers in the healthcare field and related occupations, that also includes biohazard remediation businesses.
+This standard helps protect close to 5.6 million workers in the healthcare field and related occupations, including biohazard remediation businesses.
 Biohazard remediation falls within the scope of the BOPIM standard.

 The BOPIM standard also has several requirements, as follows: